Supervisor/superlance/docs/memmon.rst

 a concrete ``TICK_x`` event.
 When :command:`memmon` receives a ``TICK_x``
-event (``TICK_60`` is recommended, indicating activity every 60 seconds), :command:`memmon` checks that a configurable list of programs (or all programs running under supervisor) are not exceeding a configurable about of memory (resident segment size, or RSS).
+event (``TICK_60`` is recommended, indicating activity every 60 seconds), :command:`memmon` checks that a configurable list of programs (or all programs running under supervisor) are not exceeding a configurable amount of memory (resident segment size, or RSS).
 If one or more of these processes is consuming more than the amount of memory that :command:`memmon` believes it should, :command:`memmon` will restart the process. :command:`memmon` can be